NatachaH/laravel-bootstrap-component/README.md

 *The colors classes will start by .text-*
 *The emojis will have a .emoji class*

+*For global customization of the options, you can update the config file in config.bs-component.editor*

 **Require**
 - JS: ```require('../../vendor/nh/bs-component/resources/js/_editor');```
 - SASS: ```@import '../../vendor/nh/bs-component/resources/sass/editor';```